 Besides making your home look complete, skirting offers protection for the plumbing to keep the pipes from freezing.
 It prevents unwanted animals from making the space underneath their home and can even give you a place for storage under porches and decks.
 In short, you need skirting for your manufactured or mobile home.

 How Much Skirting Do I Need?

-There are many types of mobile home skirting.
-We have put together a list of the most popular:
+There are many types of mobile home skirting!
+Some of the most popular are:

 - Vinyl skirting